Acedev003/Blog/_posts/2023-02-18-Redesigning-Fibonacci.md

 <div class="img_parent"><b>T(n) &ge; Fib(n)</b></div>

 We all know that fibonacci numbers grow exponentially in a constant &phi;, where &phi; equals (1+&radic;5)/2 which approximates to 1.61803 (aka the golden ratio).
-The worrying part is the fact that our algorithm is exponential in time complexity which makes it very slow.
+This is bad because our algorithm is now exponential in time complexity which makes it very slow.
 To put things into perspective lets plot the execution time of <i>fib1(n)</i> for increasing values of n.

 <div class="img_parent">
 <img src="{{ "assets/images/2023-02-18-Redesigning-Fibonacci/fib1plot.png" | relative_url }}">